Updated on: February 8th, 2023

 There are many different formats in use, such as EDIFACT, ANSI, X12, TRADACOMS, XML, JSON, IMP, CSV, ODETTE, VDA, VICS, HIPAA, EANCOM, ebXML, UBL ja RosettaNet, in-house formats, and national standards just to name a few.

-Chances that some of your partners are using a format that your systems cannot understand is high, so you need to have a solution in place that can translate the information into a format that your systems can understand.
+The chances that some of your partners are using a format that your systems cannot understand are high, so you need to have a solution in place that can translate the information into a format that your systems can understand.

-This is an overwhelming task that can be fixed with adapting to a data integration solution that can map the information from the document sent and translate it to the preferred format.
+This is an overwhelming task that can be fixed by adapting to a data integration solution that can map the information from the document sent and translate it to the preferred format.